cncf/clomonitor/README.md

 CLOMonitor delegates some of the security checks to [OpenSSF Scorecard](https://github.com/ossf/scorecard).
 When building from the source, you'll need to [install it](https://github.com/ossf/scorecard#installation) before running `clomonitor-linter` locally.
 The container image already includes the `scorecard` binary, so if you opt for using it you are ready to go.

+CLOMonitor delegates the agent readiness checks to [AFDocs](https://afdocs.dev).
+When building from the source, you'll need to [install it](https://afdocs.dev) before running `clomonitor-linter` locally.
+The container image already includes the `afdocs` binary.

 Both CLOMonitor and Scorecard use the GitHub GraphQL API for some checks, which requires authentication.
 A GitHub token (with `public_repo` scope) **must** be provided via the `GITHUB_TOKEN` environment variable to authenticate those requests.
+When runners are used, the token is sent only to the Scorecard runner profile and is injected only into the scorecard subprocess.
+AFDocs does not receive a GitHub token and does not consume authenticated GitHub API quota.

 ### Using Docker